xcuadrado/api/README.md

 For this the user has to enter several API endpoints in his easymarketing account.
 The following routes are mandatory and need to be provided.

+Remark: We recommend the usage of https only if you have a valid certificate for your webserver installed.

 API Endpoint for categories.
 Returns the shop's categories.

 	https://example.com/easymarketing_api/categories